souzamonteiro/cnatool/README.md

 - Display detailed properties of the vertices: Degrees, Clustering, Centrality;
 - Save graph in Pajek format;
 - Export graph in SVG format;
-- Save a summary of graph’s properties in HTML format.
+- Save a summary of graph’s properties in HTML format;
+- Use the GPU when available.

 To use the online tool, access: